 - Having certain medical conditions.
 These include Raynaud's phenomenon, connective tissue disease and SARS-CoV-2.

 Chilblains symptoms that are long-lasting and develop after repeated exposure to cold and damp conditions can cause scarring and thin skin.

 To prevent chilblains:

-- Avoid or limit your exposure to cold.
+- Avoid or limit your exposure to the cold.

-- Dress in layers of loose clothing and wear mittens and warm, water-resistant footwear.
+- Dress in layers of loose clothing and wear mittens, a scarf and a hat, and warm, water-resistant footwear.

 - Cover all exposed skin as completely as possible when going outside in cold weather.